Biophysical Dynamics Laboratories

 Observing bio molecules by making full use of photonics

 We carry out research on nano-biophotnics, a new research field that spans the field of nanotechnology, biology, and photonics.
-We develop techniques to observe living cells and biomolecules with ultra-high spatial resolution and sensitivity, by utilizing nanotechnology based on nano-materials such as metal nanoparticles/clusters, and vibrational spectroscopy such as Raman analysis of molecules.
-Current topics are focused on development of synthesizing fluorescent metal nano clusters for bio-imaging, explication of functions of neural cells by Raman spectroscopy and imaging, measurement of living cells by Brillouin spectroscopy, development of ultra high sensitive plasmon sensors using Fano resonance, optical nano measurement and development of imaging techniques using optical induced nano manipulation of molecules.
+We develop techniques to observe living cells and biomolecules with ultra-high spatial resolution and sensitivity, by utilizing nanotechnology based on nano-materials such as metal nanoparticles/clusters, and vibrational spectroscopy such as ｒthe Raman analysis of molecules.
+Our current topics are focused on the development of synthesizing fluorescent metal nano clusters for bio-imaging, the explication of the functions of neural cells by Raman spectroscopy and imaging, the measurement of living cells by Brillouin spectroscopy, the development of ultra-high sensitive plasmon sensors using Fano resonance, optical nano measurement and the development of imaging techniques using an optical-induced nano manipulation of molecules.

 |Yasushi Inouye (Professor)||inoue[at]fbs.osaka-u.ac.jp|